Culture - colonic tissue

 How the Test is Performed

 The health care provider removes a piece of tissue from your large intestine.
-This is done during a colonoscopy.
+This is done during a sigmoidoscopy or colonoscopy.

 - The sample is sent to a lab.